PurpleHullPeas/MPMD-AutoBedLevel-Cal/advanced/Advanced_Readme.md

 6. [Physically adjusting all arms to be the same length](https://youtu.be/GYoeg-HAw0I) can also help the delta kinematics behave more predictably.
 If you are trying to achieve perfect dimensional accuracy, this adjustment becomes much more important.
 It may also positively impact bed leveling.
 Once again, this is a quality control issue in that some printers may come from the factory better or worse than others.
 Delta math usually (unless using the advanced offset options) assumes that all arms are the same length.

+7. No parts should be broken or malfunctioning.
+I really should not have to point out the obvious, but I have had people asking about bed leveling issues while neglecting to mention very obvious clicking/grinding/screeching noises.
+I cannot go to your house, in-person, and point out every possible component that may be broken on your machine.
+Common culprits are torn/ripped/damaged belts, bad linear bearings, seized arms, stuck/obstructed bed leveling switches, clicky/separated/bad idler pulleys, etc.

 Note: Any time you mess with the hardware, you should recalibrate your machine.

 ## Firmware Options